dixit122/Simulator_8086_C-/README.md

 Run the installer and follow the instructions.

 Once the installation is complete, verify that Makefile is installed by checking the version number in the command prompt: make --version

+run the project by command : make run
 </html>